ironhack-labs/lab-javascript-chronometer/README.md

 ### Iteration 1: The logic

-As previously stated, the logic will be added to the `javascript/chronometer.js`.
+To start, you should be working on the `javascript/chronometer.js` file.

 #### The `Chronometer` class

-Let's create a Chronometer class and apply the following:
+Let's create our `Chronometer` class.
 The `constructor` method shouldn't expect any arguments.
 It should initialize two properties of the chronometer:

-- `currentTime`, which should start by equaling `0`.
+- `currentTime`, which should start of as the number `0`.
 - `intervalId`, which should start as `null`.

-To see more details about failing tests, open the `tests/chronometer.spec.js` file.

 Let's proceed with the creation of the `Chronometer` methods.

 #### Method `start`

-We need to add a `start(callback)` method for the `Chronometer` class.
-At a later point, this method will receive a callback function to print the time.
-That is why we added a _callback_ in the starter code between the parentheses.

-The `start()` method should use the `setInterval()` method to increment the `currentTime` property by 1, for every second that passes.
-The callback will also be triggered inside the scope of this method.
+The `Chronometer` class needs to have a `start` method.
+When called, `start` will start keeping track of time, by running a function in a 1 second interval, which will increment the amount of seconds stored in the property `currentTime` by `1`.

+You should rely on the `setInterval` method to achieve this.
+The interval id that is returned by calling `setInterval` should be assigned to our `intervalId` property, so this way, we will be able to clear it later on when we need to stop the timer.

+Additionally, the `start` method should accept a function as an argument.
+Let's name it `callback`.
+The `callback` argument is optional.
+If `start` is called and a `callback` is passed, said `callback` should be executed inside of the function you have passed to `setInterval`.
+If no callback is passed, it should be disregarded (hint: you should check whether _if_ the `callback` was passed before attempting to run it).

-:bulb: _Hint 1_: Keep in mind, if you pass a function declaration to the `setInterval()` method (by writing `setInterval(function () {/* */})`), the keyword `this` will not refer to the object _chronometer_, but to global context.
-To enable access to `this` that points to chronometer, pass a function expression (a so-called arrow function) to the `setInterval()` method (by writing `setInterval(() => {/* */})` instead).
+:bulb: _Hint 1_: Keep in mind, if you pass a function declaration to the `setInterval()` method (by writing `setInterval(function () {/* */})`), the keyword `this` will not refer to the object _chronometer_, but to global scope.
+To enable referencing the chronometer by accessing `this`, pass a function expression (a so-called arrow function) to the `setInterval()` method (by writing `setInterval(() => {/* */})` instead).

-:bulb: _Hint 2_: In case you get an error while invoking the callback, try to check whether a callback was passed at all, that is, wrap it in an `if` statement.

-The value returned by calling `setInterval()` should be assigned to our `intervalId` property, so this way, we will be able to clear it later on when we need to restart the timer.

 #### Method `getMinutes`